-Recoverability of deferred tax assets ("DTAs") on tax losses related to the Company's subsidiary in Luxembourg
+Recoverability of deferred tax assets ("DTAs") on tax losses of the Company's subsidiary in Luxembourg

-Description of the Matter As described in Note IV.22 to the consolidated financial statements, as of 31 December 2024, the Company recognized USD 623.8 million in DTAs relating to previously accumulated tax losses of the Company's subsidiary in Luxembourg (the "Luxembourg DTAs").
+Description of the Matter

+As described in Note IV.22 to the consolidated financial statements as of December 31, 2024, the Company recognized USD 623.8 million in DTAs relating to previously accumulated tax losses of the Company's subsidiary in Luxembourg (the "Luxembourg DTAs").
 DTAs related to tax losses are recognized to the extent it is probable that future taxable profits will be available, against which such losses can be utilized.
-Management applies significant judgment in assessing the likelihood that probable taxable profits will be available.
-In determining the recoverable amount of the Luxembourg DTAs, management considered existing evidence, both positive and negative, including historical taxable profits and projections of probable taxable profits.
+Management applied significant judgment in assessing the likelihood that future taxable profits will be available.
+In determining the recoverable amount of the Luxembourg DTAs, management considered existing evidence, both positive and negative, including historical taxable profits and forecasts of future taxable profits.

-Auditing the recoverability of the Luxembourg DTAs is subjective, because it requires significant judgment by management to estimate the amount of probable taxable profits.
+Auditing the recoverability of the Luxembourg DTAs is subjective, because it requires significant judgment by management to estimate the amount of future taxable profits.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over management's assessment of recoverability of the Luxembourg DTAs.
-For example, we tested controls over management's review of the significant assumptions used in estimating probable taxable profits, considering scenarios of possible outcomes.
+How We Addressed the Matter in Our Audit

+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over management's assessment of recoverability of the Luxembourg DTAs.
+For example, we tested controls over management's review of the significant assumptions used in estimating future taxable profits, in consideration of scenarios of possible outcomes.

-To test the recoverability of the Luxembourg DTAs, among other procedures, we assessed the accuracy of management's estimate of probable taxable profits by comparing actual to forecasted amounts.
-We assessed the amount of the probable taxable profits by independently developing scenarios with a range of point estimates and comparing that range to management's estimate of probable taxable profits.
+To test the recoverability of the Luxembourg DTAs, among other procedures, we assessed the accuracy of management's estimate of future taxable profits by comparing actual to forecasted amounts.
+We assessed the amount of the future taxable profits by independently developing scenarios for a range of point estimates and comparing that range to management's estimate of future taxable profits.
 We evaluated the adequacy of the disclosures regarding the Luxembourg DTAs in Note IV.22 of the consolidated financial statements.